anuradhawick/MetaBCC-LR/README.md

   -r <READS PATH>       Reads path (FASTQ)
   -t <THREADS>          Thread limit
-  -i <IDS>              Read ids of reads (For dry runs with ground truth) -c <No of reads to sample [1% of all reads]>
+  -i <IDS>              Read ids of reads (For dry runs with ground truth) -c <No of reads to sample>
                         Number of reads to sample in order to determine the number of bins.
-Set to 1% of total reads count by default.
+Set to 1% of reads by default.
                         Changing this parameter will affect whether low coverage species are separated or not.
+  -s <Sensitivity>      Value between 1 and 10, Higher helps recovering low
+                        abundant species (No. of species > 100) -b <bin width for coverage histograms>
+                        Value of bx32 will be the total coverage of k-mers in the coverage histograms.
+Usually k-mers are shifted towards y-axis due to errors.
+By defaul b=10;
+                        coverages upto 320X
+  --resume              Continue from the last step or the binning step (which
-  -o <DEST>             Output directory
+                        ever comes first).
+Can save time needed to run DSK and obtain k-mers.
+Ideal for sensitivity tuning -o <DEST>             Output directory
 ```
 * Reads path should contain FASTQ reads in the standard FASTQ format.